TicketSwap/challenger/README.md

 ## Handing in the assessment

-When you're finished you can send it to us in reply of the mail you got with this assessment.
+When you're finished you can send it to us in reply of the mail you got with this assessment or share the repo with [@glenngijsberts](https://github.com/glenngijsberts) and [@RobVermeer](https://github.com/robvermeer).

 ### Good luck